rickmurdock/artist-app/README.md

 The only requirements for the design are as follows:

   1. Must demonstrate a table-less design on the artist listing screen.
 Must use div’s to create the left and right panes of the layout as shown above.

+### Screen Notes: Artist Listing Screen

+  1. The artist listing screen should list the artist on the left and the albums for that artist on the right.

+  2. Clicking the “New Artist / Album” button should take the user to a form where they can add a new artist, album or both at the same time.

+  3. Clicking on an artist should show the albums for the artist to the right of the page.
+The selected artist name should be highlighted on selection.

+## Requirements for Completion
+The candidate’s application should accomplish the following to be considered functionally complete.

+  1. Listing artists

+  2. Clicking on an artist returns the albums for the artist

+  3. Clicking the “New Artist / Album” button should present the user with a form to enter a new artist, album, or both and save the new entry.